hbctraining/Intro-to-R/lessons/07_intro_tidyverse.md

 Stringing together commands in R can be quite daunting.
 Also, trying to understand code that has many nested functions can be confusing.

-To make R code more human readable, the Tidyverse tools use the pipe, `%>%`, which was acquired from the 'magrittr' package and comes installed automatically with Tidyverse. **The pipe allows the output of a previous command to be used as input to another command instead of using nested functions.**
+To make R code more human readable, the Tidyverse tools use the pipe, `%>%`, which was acquired from the `magrittr` package and is now part of the `dplyr` package that is installed automatically with Tidyverse. **The pipe allows the output of a previous command to be used as input to another command instead of using nested functions.**

 >**NOTE:** Shortcut to write the pipe is <kbd>shift</kbd> + <kbd>command</kbd> + <kbd>M</kbd>

 An example of using the pipe to run multiple commands:

 ```r
 ## A single command
 sqrt(83)